GudHubPlatform/ssg-web-components-library/src/components/masonry-gallery/masonry-gallery.md

         3. If both values ​​are passed in JSON, then the number of images specified in `initCount` will be displayed first.
            Clicking the "Upload more" button will load additional images, the number of which corresponds to the `moreCount' value.

+    If you need to stretch image on full width of screen, you can set "data-column-width" attribute equal to 0 (zero).

 # Variants

     We have two options how you can use this component: